 where $\,\tilde{\kappa}=2m_{\circ }\kappa $,

 and $H_{B}\left( \alpha ^{\prime },\beta ^{\prime },\gamma ^{\prime },\delta ^{\prime },\sqrt{\tilde{\omega}}r\right) $ is the biconfluent Heun series.
-In order for the biconfluent Heun series to become a polynomial of degree $ n\geq 0$, one has to apply the condition that $\gamma ^{\prime }=2\left( n+1\right) +\alpha ^{\prime }$ \cite{R38,R39,R40,R41,R42,R43,R44}.
+In order for the biconfluent Heun series to become a polynomial of degree $ n\geq 0$, one has to apply the condition that $\gamma ^{\prime }=2\left( n+1\right) +\alpha ^{\prime }$ \cite{R38,R39,R40,R41,R42,R43}.
 This condition would imply that

-where $n=2n_{r};\,\,n_{r}=0,1,2,\cdots $, so that when $\kappa =0$ the eigenvalues of the pure oscillator of (\ref{e15}) are recovered.
-Therefore, $ n=2n_{r}$ represents the correlation between the truncation order $n$ and the radial quantum number \cite{R28,R29,R30} (to be shown in the sequel subsection).
+where we have replaced the truncation order $n$ of the Heun series by $2n_{r};\,\,n_{r}=0,1,2,\cdots $, so that when $\kappa =0$ the eigenvalues of the pure oscillator of (\ref{e15}) are recovered.
+Therefore, the truncation of the power series should be at $n=2n_{r}$, where $n_r$ is the radial quantum number \cite{R28,R29,R30} (to be discussed in more details in the Appendix section below).
 This result would allow us to obtain